MgSafe is a European Training Network within the framework of Horizon 2020 Marie Skłodowska-Curie Action (MSCA) 2018.

 Within this action, 15 Early Stage Researchers (ESRs) address the optimisation of imaging technologies for biodegradable magnesium implants.

-So far, these indications are typically treated with non‐degradable metal implants, which commonly require surgical removal after complete bone healing.
+Fractures are typically treated with non‐degradable metal implants, which commonly require surgical removal after complete bone healing.
 From the health care and patients’ point of view, degradable implants provide a viable, cost effective and patient friendly alternative.
 In 2013, the first degradable metal implant made from a Mg‐alloy (compression screw of partner SYNTELLIX) was CE certified and has be implanted into several 100 patients so far.

-To overcome these issues, for the first time imaging modalities will be developed along the needs to monitor the performance of a degradable metal implant.
 The ESRs of MgSafe will push the imaging modalities towards their limits to monitor the degradation processes of emerging Mg implants optimally and non‐invasively in animal models with high spatial and temporal resolution.

 The results of MgSafe will substantially increase the level of safety for patients currently treated with Mg‐based implants and will boost the further development of imaging modalities also on a clinical level.